cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 - [x] Change header depending on page content
 - [x] Change appearance of todo items on completion
+- [ ] Populate from database every time something new is added instead of doing it locally so that multiple users can input new notes at the same time
 - [ ] Scroll to input box after entering a new todo
 - [ ] Improve user experience by moving completed to-do items to the bottom of the page
 - [ ] Improve responsive layout
 - [ ] Add animations for funsies
-- [ ] Add user authentication using Firebase authentication
+- [ ] Add user authentication using Firebase authentication, maybe

 ## Known Bugs

+- Does not update when multiple users interact with to-do list
 - Mobile responsiveness is incomplete
 - "Completed" Todo state could be better designed
 - Trash can emoji gets too small on mobile screens